universal-store/monorepo/README.md

       - Open command line
         - Terminal for Mac / Command Prompt for Windows
       - Navigate to monorepo-develop/app folder using cd
+      - Run command below:

-      - Run yarn ios:pods
+      yarn ios:pods

+      - Then run this command:

-      - Run yarn ios:build
+      yarn ios:build

       - These two commands create a bundle of all JavaScript code that will run from the app natively.
   ## 3.5 Installation of Actual Application
     Android
       - After Gradle sync has completed, open command line
         - Terminal for Mac / Command Prompt for Windows
       - Navigate to the monorepo-develop/app folder using cd
-        - After navigating to the monorepo-develop/app folder, type run yarn android
+        - After navigating to the monorepo-develop/app folder, run the command below:

+        yarn android

           - This command will build the app on the Android device connected to the computer iOS
       - After running the two yarn commands in command line, open XCode application (if not downloaded, install from App Store)